 What’s the Point of an FTP Client?

 FTP stands for File Transfer Protocol, and it allows you to connect your local files on a computer to an online server.
 For instance, you may be creating a WordPress site.
-In that case, you could build a website on your computer, then eventually move all of the files to your server and launch your website for the world to see.
+In that case, you could build a website on your computer using a tool like DevKinsta, then eventually move all of the files to your server and launch your website for the world to see.
 In short, it gives you the opportunity to organize your files, make edits in a private environment, and also check to see if anything is going wrong.

 All FTP clients are different but the important thing to know is that you want a client that works on your Operating System and you’re looking for a user interface that’s easy to move around and sort out the folders.